mleoking/PhET/cmalley/README.txt

-This directory contains files are specific to Chris Malley's development enviroment.
+This directory contains files that are specific to Chris Malley's development enviroment.
 For example, the .jardesc files are JAR descriptions used by the eclipse IDE to generate JAR files.